VideoAgent: Personalized Synthesis of Scientific Videos: Benchmark and Evaluation

 \subsection{Data Collection and Distribution}

-\textbf{Data Source.} We focus on AI research papers from multiple domains, collecting author-created oral presentation videos from top-tier conferences over the last five years, including CVPR, ICML, ICLR, ACL, and NeurIPS.
-These videos, published on platforms like YouTube, have undergone peer review and community vetting, ensuring high scientific quality and effective communication.
+\textbf{Data Source.} We focus on AI research papers from multiple domains, collecting author-created oral presentation videos from top-tier conferences over the last three years, including CVPR, ICML, ICLR, ACL, and NeurIPS.
+These videos accompany peer-reviewed papers and represent the authors' distillation of their work, providing a natural reference standard for scientific communication.

-\textbf{Data Distribution.} Our benchmark comprises 50 paper-video pairs covering diverse topics such as Computer Vision (26\%), Natural Language Processing (22\%), Multimodality (12\%), and Machine Learning (40\%).
-The papers have an average length of 15.6 pages and an average of 13.5 figures and tables.
-The corresponding videos, all of which consist of slides with human narration, have lengths ranging from 4 to 11 minutes and slide counts varying from 10 to 42.
-This diversity highlights the need for personalized video generation to meet different stylistic and length requirements.
+\textbf{Data Distribution.} Our benchmark comprises 50 high-quality paper-video pairs across critical domains: Computer Vision (26\%), NLP (22\%), Multimodality (12\%), and Machine Learning (40\%).
+The inherent complexity of these papers—averaging 15.6 paper pages and 15.5 visual assets (see Fig.~\ref{fig:paper_stats})—poses a significant cross-modal alignment challenge.
+Successfully transforming this dense information into concise 4–12 minute videos requires sophisticated content selection that preserves structural integrity.
+The wide variance in slide counts and token densities (see Fig.~\ref{fig:video_stats}) further underscores the necessity for an intelligent system like VideoAgent, which can move beyond simple template-based tools to achieve content-aware summarization and adaptive synthesis.
+SciVidEval should therefore be viewed as an initial benchmark centered on AI/ML papers; extending it to domains with less algorithmic visuals may require different rendering backends.